cncf/tag-env-sustainability/website/content/blog/2023-11-getting-started-as-a-tag-env-contributor.md

 4. [Engage on Slack](https://communityinviter.com/apps/cloud-native/cncf): For a more informal setting, join the [#tag-env-sustainability](https://cloud-native.slack.com/archives/C03F270PDU6) and[#wg-green-reviews](https://cloud-native.slack.com/archives/C060EDHN431) channels on [CNCF Slack](https://communityinviter.com/apps/cloud-native/cncf).
 Say hello to the community, engage in discussions, and comment on posts that pique your interest.
 This platform allows you to foster connections with other members and stay updated on day-to-day happenings.

 5. [Contribute to the TAG ENV Working Groups](https://tag-env-sustainability.cncf.io/about/working-groups/): If you can't wait to make a hands-on difference, this is your avenue.

 6. All the details about the Working Groups goals, non-goals and ongoing activities can be found here: <https://github.com/cncf/tag-env-sustainability/tree/main/working-groups>.
 Right now we have two working groups:

-   - Green Reviews.
+   - **Green Reviews**.
 This group aims to design a strategic approach to aid CNCF projects in tracing and improving their environmental sustainability footprint.
 Intrigued?
 Dive into the specifics by checking out [the charter](https://github.com/cncf/tag-env-sustainability/blob/main/working-groups/green-reviews/charter.md).

-   - Communications.
+   - **Communications**.
 Effective communication is as crucial as the technical work itself, as it ensures that the impactful actions of our working group are understood and appreciated by a wider audience.
 The working group charter will be published soon, but for now you can find additional details in following PR: <https://github.com/cncf/tag-env-sustainability/pull/247>

 7. [Tackle GitHub Issues:](https://github.com/cncf/tag-env-sustainability/issues) If you have a knack for addressing specific challenges or if you're seeking a shorter commitment, GitHub issues might be your calling.
 Browse through them and identify where you can contribute.
 If you feel lost and you don't know where to start, a good starting point is always an issue with the ["Help wanted" label](https://github.com/cncf/tag-env-sustainability/labels/help%20wanted).